gregdan3/gregdan3.github.io/pages/toki-pona/sona/pre-predicates.md

 </details>

 - `awen` means something is ongoing
-- `ken` means something is a capability
+- `ken` means something is an ability
 - `mama` is the predicate, making this a parenting action.

 The order of pre-predicates matters.
-Consider this alternate sentence:
+Consider this:

 <details><summary> mi ken awen mama e kasi  </summary>